danwolff/xlsx_csv_sql/README.md

  -Python uses pandas [2] module to import CSV files to Postgres.

 The scripts are short and considered self documenting.
+Note: you may need to run insert_from_csv.py with sudo or otherwise ensure sufficient permissions.

 The example ./input data is excerpts from https://data.cityofchicago.org